sopra-steria-norge/cloud-akademiet-course-files/devbox/howto-create-devbox.md

 # Cloud Akademiet - Dev Box

-As a cost-saving measurement a forced hibernation is run on a schedule.
+Obs: As a cost-saving measurement a forced hibernation is run on a schedule.

-## End User Usage

-This section is inteded for those who are provided access to provision their own Dev Boxes for development.

 ### Create a new Dev Box